-Teachers must select at least three communities that may reflect the diversity of their local community for extensive study.
-These communities should represent different regions of the world, types of communities (urban, suburban, and rural), and governmental structures.
+Teachers should select at least three communities that represent different regions of the world, types of communities (urban, suburban, and rural), and governmental structures.
+The communities selected should reflect the diversity of the local community.

 The key ideas, conceptual understandings, and content specifications guide the study of communities while exploring the major themes of social studies.
 The various world communities, Key Ideas and social studies practices may be presented in any order.